SeaQL/seaql.github.io/SeaORM/docs/03-migration/02-writing-migration.md

 # E.g. to generate `migration/src/m20220101_000001_create_table.rs` shown below
 sea-orm-cli migrate generate create_table

-# You can also do the naming like this
+# This create the same migration file as above command
-sea-orm-cli migrate generate create table
+sea-orm-cli migrate generate "create table"
 ```

 Or you can create a migration file using the template below.
 Name the file according to the naming convention `mYYYYMMDD_HHMMSS_migration_name.rs`.